blessing-sanusi/microhack-doc/docs/workshop/Challenge-3-and-4/Challenge-4.md

             ]
 ```

 5. Now uncomment the get_answers_from_calltranscripts() function in cell 2 as shown in the below code sample, to query the Azure AI Search.
-Run cell 2 and 3 to see the new results.
+Run cell 2 and 3 to see a better result from the Azure AI Search query.
 ```shell
 @kernel_function(name="ChatWithCallTranscripts",
                      description="Provides summaries or detailed explanations from the search index.")